What's the best cookware for induction cooktops?

 Duxtop: Would love to recommend this set as the price is great and we love some Secura products.
 (Secura owns Duxtop).
 But we haven't tested it, so the quality of this made-in-China set is largely an unknown (and yes, we say this despite its many positive reviews on Amazon).
 You're probably better off getting fewer pieces of higher quality induction cookware that you know you'll use, or a set of Cuisinart Multiclad Pro or Tramontina Tri-Ply Clad for a little more.

-*Hammer Stahl/Heritage Steel: A made in USA brand and excellent quality.
+*Heritage Steel: A made in USA brand and excellent quality.
 If you want American made and don't want All-Clad for whatever reason, Hammer Stahl/Heritage Steel makes excellent, though expensive, cookware.
+You can read more in our Heritage Steel review.

 Le Creuset Stainless Clad: Not made in France.
 Not comparable quality to Le Creuset enameled cast iron.
 Probably overpriced.

-Magma Nesting Stainless Coowkare: This set of low-performing, bottom-clad cookware has removable handles and is designed for RVs and other small spaces.
+Magma Nesting Stainless Cookware: This set of low-performing, bottom-clad cookware has removable handles and is designed for RVs and other small spaces.
 But if you have limited space, why not just get a few basic, good-quality pieces instead?
 Those removable handles are going to loosen quickly, and few things are more potentially hazardous than cookware without solid handles.
-Do not recomment.
+Do not recommend.

-Misen: Another direct-to-consumer brand that's gotten huge press in recent years.
+*Misen: Another direct-to-consumer brand that's gotten huge press in recent years.
 Unlike Made In, Misen is made in China.
-The cookware is 5-ply with a design similar to All-Clad D5.
-However, the cookware is a full 3mm thick--considerably thicker than any of All-Clad's offerings.
-If you like the looks of the set, or like the idea of getting a knife or two with your clad stainless cookware, Misen is an okay choice.
-But the 5-ply cladding with stainless steel in the interior doesn't make a lot of sense--why not put some copper in there, or even just more aluminum for better heat conduction?
-(Also, we can't vouch for the quality of the knives.)
+The cookware is 5-ply with three layers of aluminum.
+However, the cookware is a full 3mm thick--considerably thicker than any of All-Clad's offerings (or Made In's), so it's closer in construction to Demeyere Industry.
+If you like the looks of the set, or like the idea of getting a knife or two with your clad stainless cookware, Misen is a good choice.
+See our Made In Vs. Misen review for more information.

 *Tramontina Tri-Ply Clad: Good performance similar to Cuisinart MC-Pro.
 It's more expensive than the Cuisinart Multiclad Pro, which is why we didn't pick it as the best bargain brand.
 However, it's still considerably less costly than All-Clad.
 The 12-piece set comes with a large (12 inch) skillet and other large pieces, so it's actually a pretty great price--but you have to buy the 12 piece set, or bigger, to get the big pieces, and most people don't really need a 12-piece set of cookware.
 But if you prefer the pieces and design of this set, we recommend it.
-(See our detailed Tramontina review)
+(See our detailed Tramontina Tri-Ply Clad review for more information.)

-*Vollrath Optio: Good quality and decent price, but very heavy, bottom clad, not very pretty, and no lids are included.
-This is super heavy duty cookware, but designed more for professional kitchens (which some people might prefer).
+*Vollrath Optio: Good quality and decent price, but very heavy, disc clad, utilitarian (not very pretty), and no lids are included.
+This is super heavy duty cookware, but designed more for professional kitchens.

 Final Thoughts on the Best Induction Cookware